 Unfortunately, kitchen food scraps cannot go in the yard waste bin because the mulch piles do not reach internal temperatures high enough for the scraps to decompose completely.
 As a result, the city currently does not have a permit for compost pick-up and recommends that residents compost at their own homes.

-A backyard or indoor compost pile is a great way to divert food scraps from the landfill, contributing to a healthier environment, and create free, nutrient-rich soil for gardening.
+A backyard or indoor compost pile is a great way to divert food scraps from the landfill, contributing to a healthier environment and creating free, nutrient-rich soil for gardening.
 Yard waste can and should be added to your compost in order to create a healthy ratio of 3 parts brown material to 1 part green material.
 Brown material includes yard waste items such as leaves, dirt, wood chips, while green material includes grass clippings and plants.

 Before you jump into composting, remember that reducing waste is always the best approach.
-Learn more about reducing food waste
+Learn more about reducing food waste.

 Compost workshops